 Liberal Studies Major

 Designed for students pursuing a Bachelor of Science degree, the Liberal Studies major offers you a rich array of arts and sciences courses to complement your business education.
-It includes seven distinct concentrations:
+It includes eight distinct concentrations:

 - American Studies